flyinggrizzly/mobile-suits-in-the-black/content/mobile-suits/_index.md

 you'll probably want a **Comms** system score of at least two, so you can have both normal comms equipment, and a *psycommu* set up.

+## Advancing, improving, and upgrading your Mobile Suit

+Despite the fact that mobile suits in _Mobile Suits in the Black_ are mechanically pretty much identical to the crew ship from core _Scum and Villany_, they have different rules for upgrades and advancement.
+This is because the crew ship upgrades are earned by crew XP, which doesn't accrue for your mobile suit.

+### Increasing systems scores

+Upgrading your mobile suit's systems is a long-term project.
+When you have access to an equipped hangar or depot (or other similar useful facility), you can work on a project to increase one of your mobile suit's system scores.
+The project clock for this is always an 8 clock.

+If that system gets damaged in a sortie before the clock is finished, untick 1 segment in addition to marking the system damage.

+### Adding new modules

+Adding modules to a mobile suit is also a long-term project, but in this case it is a 6-clock.
+The normal rules about module capacity based on system score apply.

+If the system that supports the module is damaged before you finish the project, there isn't a setback to the project, though you might need to repair the system if it reduced your system's capacity to hold the new module.

 ## Mobile Suit special moves

 Each MS should have one special move that sets it apart from the other MS in its